Clayne Crawford: Career

 In 1996, Crawford moved to Los Angeles to look for acting work.
 He took construction jobs to support himself while appearing in small theaters.
 In 2000, to distinguish himself from others with a similar name, he stopped using the name "Joey Crawford" and began appearing with the name "Clayne Crawford".
 He created his new first name by taking the name of his hometown (Clay, Alabama) and combining it with the word "clan" in honor of an ancestor.
 He had a recurring role in the first season of Jericho as Mitchell "Mitch" Cafferty.
 In 2008, he appeared on Life in the episode "Evil ... and His Brother Ziggy".
 Crawford was the protagonist in the 2010 straight-to-DVD prequel to Smokin' Aces, Smokin' Aces 2: Assassins' Ball.
 In 2010, he had a recurring role in the eighth season of 24 as Kevin Wade, a young, mysterious man.
 He also appeared in the first and second season of the A&E series The Glades.

 Crawford played the role of Ted "Teddy" Talbot Jr. in the first SundanceTV original series, Rectify, which was aired for four seasons from 2013 to 2016.
 The series, exploring a man who is released from prison after 19 years on death row after DNA evidence appears to support his innocence, also looks at the effects on his family and town.
 It received critical praise and won a Peabody Award in 2014, also receiving notice for its treatment of issues in criminal justice.
-Crawford played the role of Cade LaSalle, older brother to Christopher LaSalle on NCIS: New Orleans.
+In 2015, Crawford played the role of Cade LaSalle, older brother to Christopher LaSalle on NCIS: New Orleans.

 Beginning in 2016, Crawford portrayed Martin Riggs in the Fox television reboot Lethal Weapon.
-In May 2018, amidst reports of bad behavior and hostility between cast and crew on the show's set, Crawford was fired after two seasons and replaced with a new character played by Seann William Scott.
-His co-star, Damon Wayans, quit the series shortly afterwards.
+In May 2018, during reports of bad behavior and hostility between cast and crew on the show's set, Crawford was fired after two seasons and replaced with a new character played by Seann William Scott.

+His career also includes different projects aimed at streaming services, such as a supporting actor role in Netflix original film Spectral, and the role of protagonist in one of the episodes of Hulu's anthology series Into the Dark.

+From 2019 to present, Crawford has started focusing mostly on independent filmmaking, starring in acclaimed drama films The Killing of Two Lovers and The Integrity of Joseph Chambers, action movie The Channel, and thriller films Finestkind and The King Tide.